 Video recording is still set at 720p, though, and the battery life remains at up to 12 hours.
 You can get a full recharge in four hours with the included 9W adapter.
 That will drop to more like three if you can find a more powerful one.

 Storage 32Gb / 64Gb (microSD-expandable by up to 1TB)

 This is not an Android tablet, just in case you were mistaken.
 Amazon uses Fire OS for its tablet range.
 It’s based on Android, but Android it isn’t quite.
 That means that you don’t get out-of-the-box access to the usual Android apps from the Google Play Store.
 There are workarounds, most of which aren’t very complicated, but it doesn’t come with Android staples such as Google Maps, Gmail, Chrome, Docs and the other Drive apps.
 Other big utility apps such as WhatsApp or Duolingo don’t feature either, but there are third party equivalents for most things.

-Fortunately, most of the streaming services are there, though, Netflix, Disney+, BT TV, Plex, VLC, DAZN, ExpressVPN, UKTV Play, Spotify, Tidal, Twitch and both Prime Video and Amazon Music, of course.
-All of the UK catch-up apps are present and correct, too.
+Fortunately, most of the streaming services are there, though.
+Netflix, Disney+, BT TV, Plex, VLC, DAZN, ExpressVPN, UKTV Play, Spotify, Tidal, Twitch and both Prime Video and Amazon Music all feature, and all of the UK catch-up apps are present and correct.
 There’s no access to Apple services, no Deezer and no Now or Sky Store, although Sky customers can stream via the Sky Go app.

 While there are plenty of games to choose from, they’re largely of the basic Candy Crush / Hungry Shark / Clash Of The Clans type.
 You’ll have to access Google Play to get hold of anything more exciting, and the limited power of the Fire HD 10 means it will likely struggle with more demanding titles.